magnuswahlstrand/astro-supabase-vercel/README.md

 ### Demo

-Check out the demo at [astro-supabase-vercel-git-main-magnuswahlstrand.vercel.app](https://astro-supabase-vercel-git-main-magnuswahlstrand.vercel.app/).
+Check out the demo at: [astro-supabase-vercel-git-main-magnuswahlstrand.vercel.app](https://astro-supabase-vercel-git-main-magnuswahlstrand.vercel.app/).

 ### Limitations
 * To improve security, the cookies for this app should be **Secure** and **HttpOnly** cookies.